sesam-community/guidelines/README.md

 All the extensions are ready up to be built with [Travis CI](http://travis-ci.org/).

+You can contribute either
+ - by forking an existing repo or
+ - if it is a new repo, by contacting a community member to get your repo forked into sesam-community

 Steps to build your own fork:
 * Sign up at Dockerhub if you don't have an account
-* Fork the repository in Github
+* prepare your repo & branch
 * Sign up to Travis CI with your Github account
 * Enable the forked repository inside Travis CI
 * Add your DOCKER_USERNAME and DOCKER_PASSWORD as environment variables for the build inside Travis CI
-* Travis CI will build and deploy once you _push_ to the master branch of your repository
+* Travis CI will build and deploy once you _push_ to the master branch of your repository or create a release tag.
 * Share your improvements using Pull Requests

 ## FAQ